risc0/risc0/website/api/zkvm/zkvm_overview.md

 For local proof generation, we recommend a machine with at least 16GB of RAM.
 Options for generating proofs using GPU acceleration and skipping proof generation are documented in the [feature flags].

-## Key Features
+## Micro Architecture

-There are several key features that distinguish RISC Zero's zkVM from others.
-These features enable developers to more easily develop zk powerful applications.
+The zkVM is a verifiable computer that works like a real embedded RISC-V micro-processor.
+This enables developers to more easily develop zk powerful applications.

 ### Continuations for limitless computations

-Continuations allow the [zkVM] to do large computations by splitting the work into small, independent [segments] of the same size.
+Continuations allow the [zkVM][zkVM-term] to do large computations by splitting the work into small, independent [segments] of the same size.
 This enables proofs generation on commodity hardware and makes zero knowledge computing widely accessible.
 To learn more, read the article on [continuations].

 ## Next Steps